FaithDablo/FaithDablo/README.md

-## Hi there 👋
+## Hi there, I am Faith Dablo!👋
-## Name: Faith Dablo
+## Education:
-Education: New Era University – Bachelor of Information and Technology Skill Sets:
+New Era University – Bachelor of Information and Technology Skill Sets:

 Programming: Java, JavaScript